 Shockingly still on my bucket list after almost four years living in Norway is the stunning natural beauty of the Lofoten archipelago.
 Best known for its picturesque fishing villages surrounded by tall mountains rising out of the sea, Lofoten is the perfect place to relax and take in the best of what Mother Earth has to offer.

 Lofoten has a pleasant climate (the largest positive temperature anomaly in the world relative to latitude) but it can rain a lot.
-If the rain stays away, it’s a dreamland for cyclists, photographers, and well, pretty much anyone.
+If the rain stays away, it's a dreamland for cyclists, photographers, and well, pretty much anyone really.

 8. Take Norway's longest train journey

-The Oslo to Bergen line may be the most famous, but even at up to seven hours, it’s a long way short of being the longest train journey in Norway.
+The Oslo to Bergen line may well be Norway's most famous train journey.
+But even at up to seven hours, it's a long way short of being the longest.

 9. Watch top-flight football further north than anywhere else